Newport County, let’s go ultrafast today!

-We’re Ogi – Wales’s home-grown broadband company – here to power-up communities like Llanvaches, Langstone and Underwood with our ultrafast full fibre broadband.
+We’re Ogi.
+Wales’s home-grown broadband company, here to power-up communities like Llanvaches, Underwood and Langstone with our ultrafast full fibre broadband.
 It’s next generation stuff, ready to keep you working, entertained and connected in your community.
-So whether you’re a ‘Spare Room CEO’, a ‘Season Binger’ or a ‘Bandwidth Beast’, there’s an Ogi package that’s just right for you.
+Starting at 150Mbps download, Ogi’s service is ultrafast and ultra-reliable.

 The full fibre advantage